Editorial Team

 Board Member

 Jake Chapman is the Managing Director of Marque Ventures, which is an early stage VC firm exclusively supporting companies working to enhance U.S. national security and the values of the western world.
 In addition to his work at Marque Jake is an adjunct at RAND where he supports work at the nexus of technology, policy, and national security.
+When not saving the world Jake enjoys board games, fine wine, writing spicy takes on LinkedIn, NOT using his law degree, and spending time with family.

-Dr. Jacqueline Deal, PhD
+Dr. Jacqueline Deal

 Board Member